-With major appliance sales down, and floor-care products "dramatically down," Maytag reported a 4.1 percent decline in its home appliances segment in the first quarter and announced it will cut 500 jobs.
-The majap industry overall reported sales off just 1.8 percent for the three months.
+Newton, Iowa - Maytag reported a 4.1 percent decline in its home appliances segment in its first quarter and announced it will cut 500 jobs.

-"Our major appliance sales were less than expected," said chairman/CEO Ralph Hake about the first quarter decline.
-"Cost increases for steel, pension and health care were expected to be offset by cost reductions, but these actions were insufficient in the first quarter."
+'Our major appliance sales were less than expected,' said Ralph Hake, chairman/CEO, about the first quarter decline.
+'Cost increases for steel, pension and health care were expected to be offset by cost reductions, but these actions were insufficient in the first quarter,' Hake said.

 Hake, who said Maytag will streamline its company during the second quarter, announced the elimination of 500 jobs, or 8 percent of its salaried positions.
 Maytag currently has 20,900 employees and 6,400 are on salary.